ninjeanne/bookly/SRS.md

 #### 3.7.1 Development tools

 -   Git: version control system
--   JetBrains IntelliJ: Spring MVC backend development and Vue.js frontend development
+-   JetBrains IntelliJ: Spring MVC backend development (including Swagger) and Vue.js frontend development
 -   YouTrack: Project planning tool
--	Database: H2
+-	Database: H2 (local), Postgres (prod)
+-	Browser: Firefox, Chrome

 #### 3.7.2 Spring Boot

 Spring Boot is built on top of the Spring framework and provides the developer with helpful features to create and run web applications.
 In our case, a REST Web Service which represents the interface between our front- and backend.
-As we want to benefit from the newest features of Java 8, the platform this service will be hosted on needs to support Java 8 or higher.
+As we want to benefit from the newest features of Java 8, the platform this service will be hosted on needs to support Java 8.

 #### 3.7.3 Supported Platforms